leoarnold/puppet-cups/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
-_Issue template: Please fill in the gaps_.
+about: Please fill in the gaps

+---

 **Given** [Your operating system and version] with Puppet [Your Puppet version] and CUPS [Your CUPS version].